Salesforce Integration

 Event synced but no Opportunity was associated

-- The Account must have at least one open Opportunity (IsClosed = false)
+- Account path: The Contact's Account has at least one open Opportunity (IsClosed = false) created in the last 12 months

 Task shows no owner in Salesforce